gdha/www.it3.be/_posts/2017-04-27-vagrant-ansible-weird-error.md

     Ansible failed to complete successfully.
 Any error output should be visible above.
 Please fix these errors and try again.

-Then do not try thousand of different thing with the YAML files, but inspect the content of the YAML files with `cat -v` for some non-ascii charecters.
+Then do not try thousand of different things with the YAML files, but inspect the content of the YAML files with `cat -v` for some non-ascii characters.
 It can save you hours of troubleshooting!

     $ cat -v create_users.yml
     ---